mktrias/South-Tutorial/README.md

   (*) 0001_initial
   (*) 0002_auto__add_field_person_is_active
 ```
-You can update the current migration using `--update` but I usually keep each change in a separate migration.
-That keeps the file names reasonable.
+You can update the current migration using `--update`.
+Use this to refine your changes to an atomic code change (adding a single feature, or fixing a bug)
 ```
 $ ./manage.py schemamigration main --auto --update
 ```